top of page

 3. Planning the Repair

 Once the problem is clear, the next step is planning the repair.
-This includes deciding what materials to use, how extensive the repair will be, and scheduling the work to minimise disruption.
+This includes deciding what materials to use, how extensive the repair will be, and scheduling the work to minimize disruption.

 4. Executing the Repair